Get a FREE, Personalized 7-Day Music Making Course

 Wrap-Up

-Now that you know these guitar chords for beginners, make sure you download our free cheat sheets (see above) for even more charts/diagrams you can start playing today!
+Now that you know these basic chords, make sure you download our free cheat sheets (see above) for even more charts/diagrams you can start playing today!

 And that’s it!
 Make sure you keep practicing as often as you can – daily is best.